 I believe that we live in an exciting time in the convergence of neuroscience and psychology.
 Applying this dynamic area of research to the therapeutic relationship has the potential to produce life-changing results in those engaged in the process.
 I have already had the privilege of experiencing this many times throughout my work as a psychotherapist.
 My hope and intent is to continue this life changing work.

 Dr. Wendy Hill Williams brings a rich professional life to her work.
 Formally educated in the disciplines of psychology (UCLA: BA), Marriage and Family Therapy (Azusa Pacific University: MA), and in-depth psychodynamic studies (The Institute of Contemporary Psychoanalysis), her observations and suggestions are richly steeped in solid psychological understanding.
-To enhance her expertise in the field of health and wellness, Wendy recently received her doctoral degree in Psychology with an emphasis in Health Psychology and Behavioral Medicine at Northcentral University.
+To enhance her expertise in the field of health and wellness, Dr. Hill Williams received her doctoral degree in Psychology with an emphasis in Health Psychology and Behavioral Medicine at Northcentral University.

-Wendy's nearly 30 years as a practicing psychotherapist adds credibility to her gift of understanding the complexities of human behavior and relationships.
-She is a former professor of graduate school therapists (Azusa Pacific University), a former supervisor of Marriage and Family Interns, as well as a former part time faculty member at Cal State University Northridge.
+Wendy's 35 years as a practicing psychotherapist adds credibility to her gift of understanding the complexities of human behavior and relationships.
+She is a former professor of graduate school therapists (Azusa Pacific University), a former supervisor of Marriage and Family Interns, as well as a former part time faculty member at California State University Northridge.
 Her comfort with and ability to personally engage a large audience has been enhanced by numerous public speaking engagements.

 Above all, it may be who she is and the qualities of genuineness, warmth, honesty, and integrity that enhance her work the most.
 Her respect for, and delight in the uniqueness of each individual is a refreshing approach to life.
 Her capacity to acknowledge, accept, and even laugh at her own shortcomings enables her to relate to others with understanding and acceptance.
 Her deep faith, spirituality, and belief in each person’s capacity for growth and transformation for the greater good of humankind guide her work and her life.

-Wendy is the mother of a daughter and a son, who are both young adults.
-She lives with her husband and family, in Porter Ranch, California where she also conducts her psychotherapy practice.
+Wendy is the mother of an adult daughter and son, as well as a mother-in-law to a delightful son-in-law.
+She lives with her husband in Porter Ranch, California where she also conducts her psychotherapy practice.

 Areas of Emphasis